frederic-perez/AmE-dictionary/data/dictionary.md

 __ghoulish__ _adj_ :four: Strangely diabolical or cruel; monstrous.
 Of or relating to ghouls; morbid or disgusting; unhealthily interested in death.
 __gibbet__ _n_ :two::hammer: :es: horca
 __gibblets__ _n_
+__gibbous__ _adj_ /JIB-us/ Gibbous is most often used to describe a moon or planet that is seen with more than half, but not all, of the apparent disk illuminated. _The lake’s calm surface glistened under the light of the waxing gibbous moon._
 __gibe__ _n_ :two: A derisive or provoking remark. _Syn_ barb, dig, shot _The referee heard the gibes from the crowd, but, ever the professional, ignored them._ _Many seigneurs returned to face gibes or sudden hostility._
 __gibed__ _v_
 __gibes__